Mild pneumonia can usually be treated at home with rest, antibiotics and by drinking plenty of fluids. More severe cases may need hospital treatment.

 If you smoke, it's more important than ever to stop, as smoking damages your lungs.

-See your GP if, after following these self-help measures, your condition is deteriorating or is not improving as expected.
+See a GP if, after following these self-help measures, your condition is deteriorating or is not improving as expected.

 Pneumonia is commonly caused by viruses or bacteria passed from one person to another.
 But healthy people are normally able to fight off these germs without pneumonia developing.
 So it's usually safe for someone with pneumonia to be around others, including family members.